-In fall 2021, nearly 475 Bellevue residents completed a random sample Parks & Community Services Survey.
+In late 2021 and early 2022, nearly 470 Bellevue residents completed a random sample Parks & Community Services Survey.
 A statistically valid sample of residents provided information about their use of the parks system, priorities for future park system development and questions about their fitness habits and recreation preferences.
-Bellevue residents strongly feel that parks have a positive impact on their quality of life with 94% of respondents indicating that parks enhance their quality of life.
+Bellevue residents strongly feel that parks have a positive impact on their quality of life with 95% of respondents indicating that parks enhance their quality of life.

-According to the survey, facilities with the highest percentage of adult respondents indicating that they used at least once in the last twelve months are: trails through forests, wetlands or other natural areas (78%); multi-use paved or gravel trails (78%); community beaches (66%); parks with display gardens (64%); and open areas for unstructured play or picnicking (60%).
+According to the survey, facilities with the highest percentage of adult respondents indicating that they used at least once in the last twelve months are: trails through forests, wetlands or other natural areas (79%); multi-use paved or gravel trails (79%); community beaches (67%); parks with display gardens (62%); and open areas for unstructured play or picnicking (61%).
 Respondents could also indicate how many times they used each facility during the year.
 Generally, the same facilities were the most frequently used during the year, though there are subtle differences.
-Parks with display gardens ranked lower for frequency of use.
-On the other hand, outdoor sports fields ranked higher on frequency than overall use.
-This indicates that many respondents visited display gardens, but did so infrequently, whereas sports fields may be used more often by a smaller pool of respondents.
+Parks with display gardens ranked lower for frequency of use, while outdoor sports fields ranked higher on frequency of use.
+This indicates that many respondents visited display gardens, but did so more intermittently, whereas sports fields may be used more often by a smaller pool of respondents.
 A separate question asked about the facilities used most commonly by children under eighteen.
-They are: playgrounds (66%); trails through forests, wetlands or other natural areas (64%); multi-use paved or gravel trails (63%); community beaches (58%); open areas for unstructured play or picnicking (54%); and outdoor sports fields or courts (51%).
-When asked how residents use facilities, respondents most commonly said they use them to enjoy or experience nature and open spaces (74%), to relax (67%), to exercise (64%), and to spend time with family and friends (64%).
+They are: playgrounds (66%); trails through forests, wetlands or other natural areas (65%); multi-use paved or gravel trails (64%); community beaches (58%); and open areas for unstructured play or picnicking (53%).
+When asked how residents use facilities, respondents most commonly said they use them to enjoy or experience nature and open spaces (76%), to relax (68%), to spend time with family and friends (65%), and to exercise (63%).

 The statistics show a correlation between the number of facilities available to the public and the use of those facilities.
 For example, Bellevue's extensive local trail system is readily available and easily accessible to many residents.
 Similarly, Bellevue has a geographically distributed network of parks and playgrounds offering open areas for unstructured recreation for neighborhood use.
 Since these facilities are readily accessible for many residents, it is not surprising that these types of park facilities are used most frequently by a high percentage of residents.
 More specialized, less geographically centralized facilities such as the one park with designated off-leash dog area and one publicly-owned pool are used less frequently.
-The visitation survey results likely would be higher if there were more of these facilities and they were geographically dispersed.
+The visitation survey results may be higher if there were more of these facilities and they were geographically dispersed.
 Additionally, this survey was conducted during the COVID-19 pandemic and asked questions about park use over the prior year (also during the pandemic).
 During this time, many indoor facilities were closed or limited in use.
-Results are likely lower for community center use, indoor sports, programming, and other indoor or structured activities as a result.